 Lower monthly premiums | ❌ | ✅ |

-Sometimes, it may become confusing to determine whether collision vs. comprehensive insurance will cover the damages to your vehicle.
+Sometimes, it may become confusing to determine whether collision vs. comprehensive will cover the damages to your vehicle.

-Your insurance company and state are responsible for establishing whether your car should be repaired or considered totaled.
+Your insurance company and state laws are responsible for establishing whether your car should be repaired or considered totaled.
 In most states, if the cost of the repairs exceeds 75% of your car's value before the accident, it is totaled.

 If your car is deemed to be totaled, you are likely to receive the value of your car from the insurance company, but you should check with your insurance policy and company to understand your agreement.

-Let's take a look at the average collision vs. comprehensive car insurance rates in each state:
+How much does collision and comprehensive coverage cost?
+Let's take a look at the average monthly collision vs. comprehensive car insurance rates from the best car insurance companies:

 Insurance Company | Collision | Comprehensive |